fwkrumm/shmlock/README.md

 ### Resource Tracking

 For Python 3.13 and later versions, there is an additional parameter for `SharedMemory(..., track: bool = True)` which disables the shared memory tracking that causes the following tracking issues.
-Adding this parameter to the lock is still a pending task.

 On POSIX systems, the `resource_tracker` will likely complain that either `shared_memory` instances were not found or spam `KeyErrors`.
 This issue is known: